 Thomas E. Finger, University of Colorado School of Medicine: Sensory Systems, Neurobiology of Non-mammalian Vertebrates

-Gert Holstege, University of Groningen: Brainstem and Spinal Cord Sensorimotor Systems
+Gert Holstege, University of Queensland: Brainstem and Spinal Cord Sensorimotor Systems

 Jeffrey H. Kordower, Rush University Medical Center: Neurodegeneration and CNS Repair, Basal Forebrain, Cerebral Cortex